bitcoin/bitcoin/doc/zmq.md

 ## Remarks

-From the perspective of bitcointalkcoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
-Thus, there is no state introduced into bitcointalkcoind directly.
+From the perspective of talkcoind, the ZeroMQ socket is write-only; PUB sockets don't even have a read function.
+Thus, there is no state introduced into talkcoind directly.
 Furthermore, no information is broadcast that wasn't already received from the public P2P network.

 No authentication or authorization is done on connecting clients; it